meenunat/Advanced-Lane-Finding/writeup_template.md

 ### Discussion

+The carpool signs on the surface of the road were getting misinterpreted as edge of the right lane in challenge video.

+Challenge video output where carpool sign on the surface of the road getting misinterpreted as lane edge: `./challenge_output.mp4`

 The mountain roads are more challenging to detect because the curvature changes more frequently.
 Boundary region needs to be constrained to a much smaller area.
-Also need a way to distinguish carpool sign, since the signs were getting misinterpreted as edge of the right lane in challenge video.

-Challenge video output where carpool sign on the surface of the road getting misinterpreted as lane edge: `./challenge_output.mp4`

 Harder challenge video output with frequent curvature changes:`./harder_challenge_output.mp4`